Insomniac (Green Day album): Background

 Green Day's previous album Dookie (1994), their first for a major label, was approaching the ten-million sales mark by the time of recording Insomniac, and the band's success saw them rejected by the punk circles in which the group got their start.
 The group also began performing at large venues such as coliseums and hockey arenas.
-Frontman and guitarist Billie Joe Armstrong was stung by criticisms of being a "sell out", telling an interviewer: "I think I was just lost.
-I couldn’t find the strength to convince myself that what I was doing was a good thing.
+The singer and guitarist Billie Joe Armstrong was stung by criticisms of being a "sell out", telling an interviewer: "I think I was just lost.
+I couldn't find the strength to convince myself that what I was doing was a good thing.
 I was in a band that was huge because it was supposed to be huge, because our songs were that good.
-But I couldn’t even feel that I was doing the right thing, because it felt like I was making so many people angry."
+But I couldn't even feel that I was doing the right thing, because it felt like I was making so many people angry."

 The band's state of discombobulation inspired them to prove themselves with Insomniac.
-Bassist Mike Dirnt later said: "I felt at the time that there was a real urgency to what we were doing.
+The bassist Mike Dirnt later said: "I felt at the time that there was a real urgency to what we were doing.
 There was a real urgency to stake our claim and say, 'No, we belong here.'
 It was really important to us to make sure people knew that we weren’t just a flash in the pan."
-During this period the band members also underwent changes in their personal lives; Armstrong married and had a son, while Tré Cool and his wife had a daughter.
-For Armstrong, reaching all these milestones was a surreal experience and he struggled to process these sudden changes, noting that "what I really wanted to do was keep working, and keep writing songs...I didn’t really stop and smell the roses".
+During this period the band members also underwent changes in their personal lives; Armstrong married and had a son, while the drummer Tré Cool and his wife had a daughter.
+For Armstrong, reaching all these milestones was a surreal experience and he struggled to process these sudden changes, noting that "what I really wanted to do was keep working, and keep writing songs...I didn't really stop and smell the roses".